avestura/avestura.github.io/_includes/skills/general/ahk.md

- AutoHotkey is a free, open-source custom scripting language for Microsoft Windows.
-I can write scripts to do some of my tasks faster with it.
+ I can write AutoHotkey scripts‌ to create keyboard shortcuts and macros to do some of my tasks faster with it.